-To that end, the Committee considered iterations of the MELD score both with and without albumin, but ultimately decided that the benefits of including albumin in the MELD score outweighed these potential concerns.
-105
+To that end, the Committee considered iterations of the MELD score both with and without albumin, but ultimately decided that the benefits of including albumin in the MELD score outweighed these potential concerns.111

-In terms of discrimination, the concordance for MELD 3.0 with albumin was significantly higher than the concordance for MELD 3.0 without albumin, meaning the version with albumin does a better job of predicting risk of 90 day mortality and ranking candidates based on their urgency for transplant.
-The concordance values for each version of MELD 3.0 are compared to MELD Na in Table 6 below.
+In terms of discrimination, the concordance for MELD 3.0 with albumin was significantly higher than the concordance for MELD 3.0 without albumin, meaning the version with albumin does a better job of predicting risk of 90-day mortality and ranking candidates based on their urgency for transplant.112 The concordance values for each version of MELD 3.0 are compared to MELD Na in Table 6 below.
+Furthermore, in the LSAM analysis presented in the Gastroenterology article, only MELD 3.0 with albumin resulted in a statistically significant reduction in waitlist mortality compared to MELD Na.113

-MELD Score Harrell et al Uno et al MELD 3.0 without Albumin (includes sex) .8665 .8342 MELD 3.0 with Albumin (includes sex) .8693 .8378 MELD Na .8622 .8294
+MELD Score Harrell et al. 114 Uno et al. 115 MELD 3.0 without albumin (includes sex) .8665 .8342 MELD 3.0 with albumin (includes sex) .8693 .8378 MELD Na .8622 .8294

-Table 6: MELD 3.0 with and without Albumin 107
+Table 6: MELD 3.0 with and without Albumin114

-Furthermore, in the LSAM analysis presented in the Gastroenterology article, only MELD 3.0 with albumin resulted in a statistically significant reduction in waitlist mortality compared to MELD Na.
-108 In addition, it is important to note that the formula for MELD 3.0 with albumin is constructed such that as creatinine increases, albumin is given less relative weight.
-109 This should allay concerns regarding the inclusion of albumin because in most circumstances where a candidate would benefit from external administration of albumin, the candidate is also likely to have elevated creatinine, which would reduce the impact of albumin on the candidate's MELD score.
-110 Based on this information, the Committee decided to include albumin in the updated MELD 3.0 score.
-111
+It is important to note that the formula for MELD 3.0 with albumin is constructed such that as creatinine increases, albumin is given less relative weight.117 This should allay concerns regarding the inclusion of albumin because in most circumstances where a candidate would benefit from external administration of albumin, the candidate is also likely to have elevated creatinine, which would reduce the impact of albumin on the candidate's MELD score.118